uziasr/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+ Mention two parts of Express that you learned about this week.

+ First off, I learned that Express is backend framework.
+Express has request handlers that takes request and response in its parameter and sends the client a correct response depending on the request.

-- [ ] Describe Middleware?
+ Describe Middleware?

+ Middleware, like in React, is an essential way to check that requirements have been fulfilled before carrying out a task.
+It doesn't necessarily have to serve this purpose, but it can.
+For instance, if a user wants to pull up information that requires credentials, middleware can intercept the request and deny or grant access based on the fulfillment.

-- [ ] Describe a Resource?
+ Describe a Resource?

+A resource is information inside a database.
+The backend is designed to distribute these resources via request handlers to users requesting it.

-- [ ] What can the API return to help clients know if a request was successful?
+ What can the API return to help clients know if a request was successful?

+ The API can return an object that was directly called.
+Especially for calls POST, DELETE, UPDATE, sending the object that was selected back to the client let's them know that the request was successful.

-- [ ] How can we partition our application into sub-applications?
+ How can we partition our application into sub-applications?

+ It relies on the kind of resources being worked with.
+Resources are tied to the database design (tables).
+For a website like Reddit, there are posts, subreddits, and users among many other things.
+Breaking these three resources down into sub-applications is key to organization and efficiency.

 ## Project Setup